red-life/ipinfo/README.md

 # IP Info
-A web application for getting information of an IP address based on MaxMind Database.\
+A web application for getting information on an IP address based on MaxMind Database.

-## Techologies and architecture
+## Technologies and architecture
-- It's written in golang
+- It's written in Golang
-- using Gin framework for http routing and serving
+- using Gin framework for HTTP routing and serving
 - Implemented Hexagonal Architecture and Dependency Injection
 - Unit tested all functionalities
-- Integration tested the http adapter.
+- Integration tested the HTTP adapter.
 - Mocked MaxMind repository and Business Logic

 ## Deployment
 - Clone the repository
-- Create an .env file
+- Create a .env file
 ```bash
 mv .env.sample .env
 ```